-The Oakland Athletics have an agreement in place to acquire right-handers Jeff Samardzija and Jason Hammel from the Chicago Cubs for three top-line prospects in a surprising trade for the team with the best record in the majors, two people with knowledge of the deal said Friday night.
+The Oakland Athletics have an agreement in place to acquire right-handers Jeff Samardzija and Jason Hammel from the Chicago Cubs for three top prospects in a surprising trade for the team with the best record in the majors, two people with knowledge of the deal said Friday night.

-The people, who spoke to The Associated Press on condition of anonymity because the deal was still pending, said the A’s will send top shortstop prospect Addison Russell, outfielder Billy McKinney and pitcher Dan Straily to the Cubs.
-An official announcement will likely not happen until today.
+The people, who spoke to The Associated Press on condition of anonymity because the deal was still pending, said the A’s will send top prospect and shortstop Addison Russell, outfielder Billy McKinney and pitcher Dan Straily to the Cubs.
+An official announcement is expected Saturday.

 The hard-throwing Samardzija has just a 2-7 record on a Cubs team in last place in the NL Central.
 But he has a 2.83 ERA and 103 strikeouts in 108 innings, making him one of the most coveted pitchers on the trade market.

-Out of contention again this summer, the Cubs wanted to get the most for Samardzija while they could.
-The former Notre Dame football star is set to become a free agent for the first time after the 2015 season.
+But out of contention again this summer, the Cubs wanted to get the most for Samardzija while they could.
+He is set to become a free agent for the first time after the 2015 season.

 While he will turn 32 on Sept.
 2, Hammel has been as reliable as ever for the Cubs.
 He is 8-5 with a 2.98 ERA and 104 strikeouts in 108 2-3 innings.
 He will be a free agent after the season.